w3c/wai-eval-standards/index.md

   <p>Developed with input from the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).</p>
 ---

-This page links to resources that support the development of web accessibility evaluation methods and tools.
-They are primarily for evaluation tool developers.
+This page links to resources that support the development of web accessibility evaluation tools and methodologies.
+They are primarily for evaluation tool and methodology developers.

 ## Accessibility Conformance Testing (ACT) {#act}